How Trauma Affects Middle School Girls

 - Social Skills Training helps teens learn and practice important relationship skills, like taking turns in conversation and discussing feelings when trying to resolve conflict.
 Within a residential group, students can explore group dynamics and practice how to stay present and connect with others in a group setting that resembles a home environment.

 - Family therapy and parent seminars help students explore their family dynamics and repair relationships.
-Families work together to improve communication skills and ensure that their child will be able to transition to a more understanding and supportive environment at home.
+Families work together to improve communication skills and help their child to transition to a more understanding and supportive environment at home.

 - Mindfulness practices are designed to help people become more aware of the way that they are feeling and how that manifests in their body.
 For girls who feel like they are often on autopilot, mindfulness can help them connect to the present moment and self-regulate when feeling overwhelmed.